veniamin-ilmer/chip_actor/README.md

 I converted all chips to run on an Actor Model.
 They are now in sync and running fast and efficiently, with zero message blocking.

 I intend to make this emulator into a more general "chip emulator", which could run any system.
 8085, z80, etc, along with all peripheral chips.
 Perhaps I could eventually make a Frankenstein machine composed of chips stitched in from completely different origins.

+## Latest Progress

+### 2022-08-29

+After switching to an Actor messaging model, the BIOS now gets through timing the PIT successfully.
+It consistently outputs "064 KB OK" into the teletype output.

+Next steps: Expand on the PPI.
+Get it to signal to the BIOS that a floppy drive exists.
+Figure out how to make the BIOS know that more than 64 KB of memory is available...
+See what other fun dip switches the PPI has to offer.